formkit/docs-content/inputs/transfer-list.md

 - An object literal with key-value pairs <code>{ a: 'A', b: 'B', c: 'C' }</code>
 - A function that returns any of the above

+## Searchable

+For larger lists of options, you can show allow the end-user to filter options by setting the `searchable` prop:

+<example
+name="Transfer List"
+:min-height="550"
+file="/\_content/examples/transfer-list/transfer-list-searchable.vue"></example>

 ## Filtering

-The taglist input will filter options with its own internal search function.
+The transfer list input will filter options with its own internal search function.
 You can replace this search function by providing the `filter` prop a function of your own.
 Your function will receive two arguments, the `option` being iterated over and the current `search` value:

 <example
 name="Taglist"
 :min-height="550"
-file="/_content/examples/taglist/taglist-filter.vue"></example>
+file="/_content/examples/transfer-list/transfer-list-filter.vue"></example>

-## Empty message
+## Source and target empty message

-The taglist input, by default, will close the listbox when no search results are found while filtering.
-You can change this behavior by assigning the `empty-message` prop a message to display when no results are found:
+If you would like to indicate to the user that the source or target list is empty, you can set the `source-empty-message` and `target-empty-message` props:

 <example
 name="Taglist"
 :min-height="550"
-file="/_content/examples/taglist/taglist-empty-message.vue"></example>

-## Allow new values

-The taglist input, unlike the dropdown or autocomplete inputs, allows you to enter an arbitrary value (a value not in the list of options).
-This is useful for creating new tags on the fly.
-To enable this feature, set the `allow-new-values` prop to `true`.

-<example
-name="Taglist"
-:min-height="550"
-file="/_content/examples/taglist/taglist-allow-new-values.vue"></example>
+file="/_content/examples/transfer-list/transfer-list-empty-message.vue"></example>

 ## Max